geneops/libinput-scroll-speed/README.md

 sudo libinput debug-events --enable-plugins --verbose
 ```

-Ensure the line `Acceleration Scroll modifier attached` appears in the output.
+Ensure the line `Applying custom scroll curve to generic mouse:` appears in the output.